CityUHK-CALAS/cityuhk-calas.github.io/content/authors/Candice/_index.md

   - PhD Students
 ---

 Miss.
-ZHANG Zhewen received the B.Eng degree in 2020 from Harbin Institute of Technology, Harbin.
+ZHANG Zhewen(Candice) received the B.Eng degree in 2020 from Harbin Institute of Technology, Harbin.
 She is now a Ph.D. student in the Department of Electrical Engineering, City University of Hong Kong under the supervision of Prof. Ray C. C. Cheung.